Why the EU Halogen Lighting Ban Could Be Better for Everyone

-Cost Efficient - A typical halogen bulb costs consumers just a fraction of the price that an LED equivalent does so it's easy to see why consumers might fear having no choice other than to kit their whole home out in a host of LED's.
+A typical halogen bulb costs consumers just a fraction of the price that an LED equivalent does.
+So, it's easy to see why consumers might fear having no choice other than to kit their whole home out in a host of LED's.

-Emphasising the cost-efficiency of LED's, a big name in the LED lighting industry found that the monthly running cost of a typical halogen was £10.08 compared to its LED equivalent which costs just £0.93.
+Emphasising the cost-efficiency of LED's, a big name in the LED lighting industry found that the monthly running cost of a typical halogen was much more expensive.
+The halogen cost £10.08 compared to its LED equivalent which cost just £0.93.

 This huge saving really makes the initial higher price of the LED's worth it.
 Over a year, with a house full of LED's as opposed to halogens, imagine the savings you could be making!

 Here at LED Monkey, we know better.
-Many of our LED bulbs come with a choice in colour temperature which are rated using the useful kelvin scale, allowing you to custom the exact type of light that you want.
+Many of our LED bulbs come with a choice in colour temperature which are rated using the useful kelvin scale.
+This allows you to custom the exact type of light that you want.

-But, if you're looking for a more natural light, the lower you go down the Kelvin scale, the warmer the light.
-At 4000K, the light warms up slightly in colour to produce a light that mimics daylight, suitable for a host of rooms around the home.
+But, if you're looking for a more natural light, we've stock those too.
+The lower you go down the Kelvin scale, the warmer the light.
+At 4000K, the light warms up slightly in colour to produce a light that mimics daylight.
+This colour is most suitable for a host of rooms around the home.

-Moving towards the bottom of the scale, we then have a warm white that is much more mellow at around 2700K-3000K.
+Moving towards the bottom of the scale, we then have a warm white.
+This is much more mellow at around 2700K-3000K.
 This makes it perfect for creating a relaxing tone in your bedroom or living room that will have you feeling chilled out in no time.

-Environmentally friendly - The whole reason for the change to LED's is for their energy efficiency, so prepare to be astounded by just how efficient these little beauties are and why this helps the environment so much!
+The whole reason for the change to LED's is for their energy efficiency!
+So, prepare to be astounded by just how efficient these little beauties are and why this helps the environment so much!

 Firstly, making the simple and easy change to LED's from conventional halogens is thought to cut your energy consumption by around a whopping 80%!

-Mauro Anastasio emphasised why this move away from halogen bulbs is necessary, he said:
+Mauro Anastasio echoes this as he emphasised why this move away from halogen bulbs is necessary, he said:

 "The goal is to prevent environmentally damaging products from being sold in Europe, while also cutting energy bills,”